anuragtb/pdfcpu/generate/import.md

 ```
 <br>

-Please also refer to `pdfcpu help import` for details about this command.
+Please also refer to `pdfcpu help import`.